MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-troubleshooting.md

 * "**Variable reference is not valid**" is received when a string isn't formatted properly often due to concatenation or a missing escape character.

-* "**Unrecognized arguments**" is often caused by an incorrect line continuation character or incorrectly formatted parameter value.
+* "**Unrecognized arguments**" is often caused by an incorrect line continuation character or misspelled parameter name.

 * "**Missing expression after unary operator**" is seen when a line continuation character is missing.